proencode/fedora-sh/12-markdown-Archive/packtpub/2025/0625-BeginningC++GameProgramming/01_welcome_to_beginning_c++_game_programming,_3ed.md

 You can see that we have the following features:

-The player’s score: Each time the player chops a log, they will get one point.
+- **The player’s score**: Each time the player chops a log, they will get one point.
 They can chop a log with either the left or the right arrow (cursor) key.
-Player character: Each time the player chops, they will move to/stay on the same side of the tree relative to the cursor key they use.
+- **Player character**: Each time the player chops, they will move to/stay on the same side of the tree relative to the cursor key they use.
 Therefore, the player must be careful which side they choose to chop on.
-When the player chops, a simple axe graphic will appear in the player character’s hands.
+- When the player chops, a simple axe graphic will appear in the player character’s hands.
-Shrinking time-bar: Each time the player chops, a small amount of time will be added to the ever-shrinking time-bar.
+- **Shrinking time-bar**: Each time the player chops, a small amount of time will be added to the ever-shrinking time-bar.
-The lethal branches: The faster the player chops, the more time they will win, but also the faster the branches will move down the tree and therefore the more likely they are to get squished.
+- **The lethal branches**: The faster the player chops, the more time they will win, but also the faster the branches will move down the tree and therefore the more likely they are to get squished.
 The branches spawn randomly at the top of the tree and move down with each chop.
-When the player gets squished – and they will get squished quite regularly – a gravestone graphic will appear.
+- When the player gets squished – and they will get squished quite regularly – a gravestone graphic will appear.
-The chopped log: When the player chops, a chopped log graphic will whiz off, away from the player.
+- **The chopped log**: When the player chops, a chopped log graphic will whiz off, away from the player.
-Just for decoration: There are three floating clouds that will drift at random heights and speeds, as well as a bee that does nothing but fly around.
+- **Just for decoration**: There are three floating clouds that will drift at random heights and speeds, as well as a bee that does nothing but fly around.
-The background: All this takes place on a pretty background.
+- **The background**: All this takes place on a pretty background.

 So, in a nutshell, the player must frantically chop to gain points and avoid running out of time.
 As a slightly perverse but fun consequence, the faster they chop, the more likely their squishy demise.

 We now know what the game looks like, how it is played, and the motivation behind the game mechanics.
 Now, we can go ahead and start building it.
 Follow these steps:

-Now, we need to copy the SFML .dll files into the main project directory.
-My main project directory is D:\VS Projects\Timber.
+1. Now, we need to copy the SFML `.dll` files into the main project directory.
+My main project directory is `D:\VS Projects\Timber`.
 It was created by Visual Studio in the previous tutorial.
-If you put your VS Projects folder somewhere else, then perform this step there instead.
-The files we need to copy into the project folder are in your SFML\bin folder.
-Open a window for each of the two locations and highlight all the files in the SFML\bin folder, as shown in the following screenshot:
+If you put your `VS Projects` folder somewhere else, then perform this step there instead.
+The files we need to copy into the project folder are in your `SFML\bin` folder.
+Open a window for each of the two locations and highlight all the files in the `SFML\bin` folder, as shown in the following screenshot:
 A screenshot of a computer

 Description automatically generated
 Figure 1.18: Selecting all the files you need

-Now, copy and paste the highlighted files into the project folder – that is D:\VS Projects\Timber.
+2. Now, copy and paste the highlighted files into the project folder – that is `D:\VS Projects\Timber`.
-The project is now set up and ready to go.
+3. The project is now set up and ready to go.
 You will be able to see the following screen.
 I have annotated this screenshot so you can start familiarizing yourself with Visual Studio.
 We will revisit all these areas, and others, soon:
 A screen shot of a computer

 Description automatically generated